AoE2 · LLM Arena

 Mental model for the cost.
 A useful rule of thumb: at Claude Sonnet rates, every tool roundtrip on a fully primed conversation costs roughly the same as one second of GPT-running-flat-out — pennies, but they add up.
 If your agent feels expensive, the lever is almost always “reduce the number of roundtrips,” not “switch to a cheaper model.”

-The game loop, memory system, executor, and detection pipeline are provider-agnostic — they only interact through the get_actions() return value.
+The game loop, memory system, executor, and detection pipeline never see a vendor — they interact only through LLMResult.

 Summary

-• Error recovery returns a safe wait action rather than crashing
+• Error recovery returns a safe wait action with error=True, feeding the executor-outage alarm and llm_error_rate rather than crashing